 Any student who has one returned check payment on their account, will receive a balance due hold.
 Once the returned check is paid and the account balance is zero, the hold will be removed within 24 hours.

-If the same student has a second returned check payment, the student will receive a cash or card only hold.
-Check payments will no longer be accepted.
+If the same student has a second returned check payment or a returned card payment, the student will receive a cash only hold.

 Returned Card Payments: A service fee and additional processing fees will be posted as a charge to your student account whether paid by you or a third party.